how-to-read-statement-cashflow

 Net cash provided by operating activities:

 Net cash is an important figure to consider.
 If it is positive, it indicates that the company is generating cash from its operations.
-A negative net cash provided by operating activities indicates that the company is losing money and not producing profit.
+A negative net cash provided by operating activities suggests that the company is losing money and not producing profit.

 Cash Flows from Investing Activities